The Ultimate Guide to SCP

 scp user@remote-ip:/etc/resolv.conf /mnt/

-If you want to preserves files modification and access times, you can use -p option with SCP command:
+If you want to preserve files modification and access times, you can use the -p option with the SCP command:

 scp -p user@remote-ip:/etc/resolv.conf /mnt/

 If your remote SSH server is listening on a port other than the default 22, then you can use the option -P to specify the port: